RIOT-OS/RIOT/tests/drivers/mtd_spi_nor/README.md

 ## ISSI

-- IS25LP128 (no security features)
+- IS25LP128 (no data integrity check features)
 - IS25LE01G

 ## Macronix